 Tripit has replaced a binder with my itinerary, I use Skype, WhatsApp, or email rather than hunting out a payphone or Internet cafe, and ebooks and Pocket instead of paper guidebooks.
 That’s all before I even factor in trying to run a business from the road.

 I started out with an Apple iPhone 3G, moved to a Samsung Galaxy S2, and now carry a Google Nexus 5.
 They’ve all been great, and each one has cost less than the one before.
 You can now pick up a perfectly usable unlocked smartphone for under $300, and a pretty damn good one for not much more $400.

 Smartphones come with downsides, of course, and there’s always a battle to stay engaged in the moment rather than the screen.
 On balance, though?
 My phone is the travel gadget I’d be least happy to give up.

 Smartphone prices may have come down and usefulness may have gone up, but the battery life still sucks.
 Long travel days still leave my phone and other gadgets gasping for power before I can get anywhere near a mains socket.

 Recently I started using a 7800mAh Mazzo Powerdrive, which lets me charge my phone a couple of times and still have enough juice left to get my Kindle or GoPro fired up again too.
 It’s changed the way I use my gear, especially the phone — no more rationing screen time and keeping it in flight mode just to nurse it through the day.

-The Powerdrive also provides extra storage for mobile devices, so it costs a bit extra, but you can pick up decent portable batteries for under twenty bucks.
+The Powerdrive also provides extra storage for mobile devices, so it costs a bit extra, but you can pick up good portable batteries for not much money at all.